-Following an Indian diet as a person with diabetes can be challenging.
+Eating Indian foods as a person with diabetes can be challenging.
 But it is always better and even helpful to know what kinds of food you must avoid maintaining healthy blood sugar levels.

-Ghee, or clarified butter, is another very common fat source used in Indian dishes to enhance the taste and heaviness of a dish.
+Ghee, or clarified butter, is another prevalent fat source used in Indian dishes to enhance the taste and heaviness.

-It adds a distinct and unique taste and scent to the food, making it more royal and delicious.
+It adds a distinct taste and scent to the food, making it more royal and delicious.

 Ghee is a source of increasing the oil content in food.
 It can contribute to weight gain and digestive issues.